Teradata/stacki-wiki/Frontend-Installation.md

 ### Choose Partition

-If _Automatic_ mode is selected, the installer will repartition and reformat the first discovered hard drive that is connected to the Frontend.
+If _Automated_ mode is selected, the installer will repartition and reformat the first discovered hard drive that is connected to the Frontend.
 All other drives connected to the Frontend will be left untouched.